FaithBeam/stalker-gamma-launcher-clone/README.md

 2. Extract the zip in the same directory as the `.Grok's Modpack Installer` folder so `stalker-gamma-gui.exe` is next to `G.A.M.M.A.
 Launcher.exe`
 3. Run `stalker-gamma-gui.exe`
 4. First install initialization
-5. Install / Update GAMMA (x2)
+5. Enable long paths
-    - A working install takes two installs.
-2nd install you can deselect force git download and force zip extraction
+6. Install / Update GAMMA
-6. Play
+7. Play

 ### Linux